ADMINISTRATION:

 to heavy domestic duties and work on her father's farm.
 Though

-fact that all of her three brothers had schooling, made Hannah
+that all of her three brothers had schooling, made Hannah aware

 against because of her gender.

-to a head when, at just fourteen years of age, Hannah rowed
+This came to a head when, at just fourteen years of age, Hannah

-she met Gibbon Mitchell, a strong local socialist, and began
+In Bolton she met Gibbon Mitchell, a strong local socialist, and

-attending meetings with him at the Bolton branch of the Independent
+began attending meetings with him at the Bolton branch of the

-Labour Party.
-She increasingly became active in the local trade
+Independent Labour Party.
+She increasingly became active in the

-union movement, subscribing to The Clarion journal, published
+local trade union movement, subscribing to The Clarion

-by Robert Blatchford.
-Hannah married Mitchell in 1895.
+journal, published by Robert Blatchford.
+Hannah married Mitchell

 Ever egalitarian, and with a strong sense of fairness, she insisted